omaroskars/AccountManager/README.md

 # AccountManager
-Simple REST API written in Java spring for user accounts.
+Simple REST API written in Java Spring for user accounts.

 Select your favourite IDE and start the application.
 I use VS Code with Spring boot dashboard extension.